nice-digital/nice-design-system/foundations/layout.md

 ---
 layout: sidebar
 title: Grid & layout
-description: Containers, grid, layouts and responsive behaviours
+description: Use containers, grids and whitespace to build a structure and hierarchy on the page.
 ---

-## Introduction
+## Usage

-Use containers, grids and whitespace to build a structure and hierarchy on the page.
-{:.lead}

 ### Page width